iPhone 13 is Overheating While Charging? Fix now!

 - 9. Turn off Location Services: Some apps may require you to switch on location for accurate rendering of services.
 You will have a fair idea of which devices these are.
 So, limit the usage of Location when you're using the services only.
 With the recent privacy issues being raised, you can only help protect yourself by turning off location tracking.

 - 10. Reset Phone: If all else fails, you have the option to go nuclear.
 Choose to reset your phone.
-You can force rest by holding down the Volume Down, Volume Up, and Power buttons simultaneously.
+You can force reset by holding down the Volume Down, Volume Up, and Power buttons simultaneously.
 Press down until you see the Apple logo.
 Another way is to Factory reset your phone.
 Go to "Settings", tap "General", opt for "Transfer or Reset iPhone", then click on "Erase All Content and Settings".
-This can reset your phone and the issue of overheating when charging your phone.
+This can reset your iPhone to fix the issue of overheating when charging your phone.

 As a proud owner of an iPhone 13, you expect the best quality for your product.
 This can mean examining the different reasons why the overheating while charging issue occurs.
 Understanding why something happens can help you situate yourself in ways that prevent it from happening again.
 Hope the solutions to iPhone 13 overheating while charging help you.